 Should you have any questions or concerns, please do not hesitate to contact the executive at firstname.lastname@example.org.

-Membership to the CAOMS is free for students.
-In addition, there are no conference registration fees for Student Members to attend the CAOMS Annual Conference and many other such educational opportunities offered by the CAOMS.
+Membership to the CAOMS is free for residents.
+In addition, there are SIGNIFICANTLY reduced registration fees for Resident Members to attend the CAOMS Annual Conference and many other such educational opportunities offered by the CAOMS.

 Al Swanson Award